 The dollar sign (“$”) is added so that the formula doesn’t change when copied.
 We then drag the cell to the last item to calculate the percentage for each item.
 Then click on the percent symbol to convert the decimal to percentage.

-Step 3: Sorting the data
+Step 3: Sorting the data to order the pie chart by value

 We then sort the data either in ascending or descending order.
 It is better that the data be sorted in descending order so that the largest option appears first.